angelru/ValdemoroEn1/README.md

 * **Buses.** Real-time schedule of urban and intercity buses, locate the bus stop number and check the time to your bus.
 * **Train.** Check the real-time schedule of Valdemoro trains.

+(Coming soon)
 * **Establishments.** List of establishments such as local restaurants, hours, photos, take-away menu, telephone and location.
 You can know in a click if they are open, call the establishment directly.
-(Soon)

 # History
 Decido publicar el código fuente de mi aplicación en **[.NET MAUI](https://learn.microsoft.com/es-es/dotnet/maui/what-is-maui)** porque creo en el trabajo en comunidad, en que todas las personas aportemos nuestro granito de arena para el avance del código abierto y así aumentar nuestros conocimientos.